Most of us aspire to give our kids a fairy-tale holiday. After all, there's nothing quite like seeing our child's face shining with joy.

 4. Do some healing.

-It is possible to heal our own childhoods.
+Holidays come and go, but we are always left with our own inner child, and we're the only ones who can heal ourselves.
+Luckly, this IS possible.
 We start by acknowledging our wounds and understanding that whatever happened was information about them, not about us.
 We grieve the perfect childhood we didn't get, and we love ourselves back to health.
 The key is to notice the feelings, acknowledge them -- and resist acting on them.
 In other words, when you start to get uncomfortable, don't pull out your phone or look for a snack.
 Don't snap at your child or partner.
 Just notice the uncomfortable sensation in your body.
 Breathe into it.
 Fill yourself with love.

 This is like peeling an onion -- there may be tears.
 But every time you accept your emotions, they begin to loosen and evaporate.
 You're bringing light to those old shadows.
 Watch them melt away.
 Over time, you'll notice that your life has less drama, and more love.
 (For more support in this process, don't miss my Peaceful Parent, Happy Kids Online Course.
-It makes a perfect stocking stuffer.)
+It gives you the gift you really want, any time of the year -- a more connected, peaceful, happy home.)

 5. Let life be more than enough, just as it is.